-Montana has an extensive set of employment laws protecting both employers and employees, and some of those laws may be different from other places in the country.
+Montana has an extensive set of employment laws protecting employers and employees, and some of those laws may differ from other places in the country.

-According to the state’s Department of Labor and Industry, employees frequently question whether they can bank extra hours worked beyond 40 hours instead of receiving overtime pay for those hours.
+According to the State of Montana’s Department of Labor and Industry, employees frequently question whether they can bank extra hours worked beyond 40 hours instead of receiving overtime pay for those hours.

-Montana law says that private employers who try this are likely violating the state’s Wage and House laws, which say employers must pay an overtime rate of 1.5 times the hourly wage for hours worked in excess of 40 hours.
+Montana law states that private employers who try this are likely violating the state’s Wage and House laws, which say employers must pay an overtime rate of 1.5 times the hourly wage for hours worked more than 40 hours.

 Wage violations happen, and whether the employer intended to break the law might matter personally to you on an ethical level, but it doesn’t matter to the law.
 If you’ve experienced the loss of overtime pay in a questionable way, reach out to one of our experienced attorneys at Terrazas Henkel, PC.

-Our team can answer questions and help you figure out if your employment rights have been violated, and if so, we can help you understand the steps you need to take next.
+Our team can answer questions and help you determine if your employment rights have been violated, and if so, we can help you understand the next steps you need to take.

 Call our team of professionals at 406-541-2550 to set up an appointment.